adina/adina.github.com/_posts/2013-01-25-bottlenecks-for-metagenomic-analysis.md

 ---
 {% include JB/setup %}

-I just came back from a week at Iowa State University with Kirsten Hofmockel and her fantastic group.
-Team Hofmockel is interested in studying soil microbial communities in bioenergy crop systems (something I know a little bit about from Jim Tiedje and C. Titus Brown).
+I just came back from a week at Iowa State University with Kirsten [Hofmockel](http://kirstenhofmockel.org) and her fantastic group.
+Team Hofmockel is interested in studying soil microbial communities in bioenergy crop systems (something I know a little bit about from Jim [Tiedje](http://www.glbrc.msu.edu) and C. Titus Brown).
 We're combining a nice experiment  that involves lots of useful biogeochemistry measurements with deep metagenomic sequencing (oh yeah...).
-Throw in the support of the DOE KBase initiative and my colleagues at ANL, we've got a lot of experts, tools, and resources in one room. #KBase Link>  (FYI - these resources are coming soon to a laboratory near you in late February...I'll blog on it.)
+Throw in the support of the DOE [KBase](http://kbase.us) initiative and my colleagues at ANL, we've got a lot of experts, tools, and resources in one room.
+(FYI - these resources are coming soon to a laboratory near you in late February...I'll blog on it.)

 The following is some of the challenges we faced when working with this data: